BukiOffor/file-sizer/README.md

 Before you begin, make sure your system meets the following prerequisites:

-- Running a modern OS
+- Have Homebrew installed for Mac Users

 ## Installation Steps